mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

 - Better web design (might need external help)
 - Better sample output.
 I have a plan for a very detailed/thorough one.
 - Careful bugtesting.
 Make sure every mode works.
-- Option to disable prompt replace validation in the WebUI
 - Add a checkbox on the webpage for whether to dynamically scale images.
 When enabled, the grid will be scaled such that width matches viewport width.
-With disabled, images will be full size for their resolution.
+When disabled, images will be full size for their resolution.

 --------------